SAP-samples/ui5-cap-event-app/docs/typescript.md

 ## The Type Definition Files provided for UI5

 The SAPUI5 type definitions are [provided via npm](https://www.npmjs.com/package/@sapui5/ts-types-esm) under the name "@sapui5/ts-types-esm".
-The OpenUI5 subset will follow soon as a separate package.
+The OpenUI5 subset is available as "[`@openui5/ts-types-esm`](https://www.npmjs.com/package/@openui5/ts-types-esm)" and also made available by DefinitelyTyped as "[`@types/openui5`](https://www.npmjs.com/package/@types/openui5)" (for the differences, which are related to the versioning, see [this explanation](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/openui5/README.md#versioning)).
 There is one *.d.ts file per UI5 library.

 IMPORTANT: As we want to enable and promote using modern JavaScript, these *.d.ts files are written in a way that supports loading UI5 module with [ES module syntax](https://developer.mozilla.org/de/docs/Web/JavaScript/Guide/Modules) (instead of using the UI5 API `sap.ui.require(...)` or `sap.ui.define(...)`) and defining classes with [ES class syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) (instead of using the UI5 API `SomeClass.extend(...)`)).
 If you use our `*.d.ts` files, this is how you should write your UI5 apps.